How can therapy help me?

 Does what we talk about in therapy remain confidential?

 Confidentiality is one of the most important components between a client and psychotherapist.
 Successful therapy requires a high degree of trust with highly sensitive subject matter that is usually not discussed anywhere but the therapist's office.
 Every therapist should provide a written copy of their confidential disclosure agreement, and you can expect that what you discuss in session will not be shared with anyone.
 This is called “Informed Consent”.
-Sometimes, however, you may want your therapist to share information or give an update to someone on your healthcare team (your Physician, Naturopath, Attorney), but by law your therapist cannot release this information without obtaining your written permission.
+Sometimes, however, you may want your therapist to share information or give an update to someone on your healthcare team (your Physician, Psychiatrist, Attorney, etc.), but by law your therapist cannot release this information without obtaining your written permission.
 However, state law requires mental health treatment providers to break confidentiality in certain circumstances.
 Please see "Privacy and Policy" tab or Informed Consent for specific information.